-Although it varies by state, probate is also very costly.
-Probate fees are taken from the estate and typically costs between 5-10% of the total value of the estate.
+Although it varies by state, probate also is very costly.
+Probate fees are taken from the estate and typically costs between 5 to 10 percent of the total value of the estate.

-Finally, probate is a public process.
-So all documents and information used during the process is part of the public record, which can be a problem if you would prefer the details of your estate be left private.
+Probate is a public process.
+All documents and information used during the process are part of the public record, which can be a problem if you would prefer the details of your estate be left private.

 What is a will?